 - Excessive consumption of foods with iodine or direct exposure to iodine

-- Inflammation in the thyroid because of viral infections, medications, or post pregnancy
+- Inflammation in the thyroid due to viral infections, medications, or pregnancy

 - Benign tumors in the thyroid or pituitary gland

 - Tumors in the testicles or ovaries